Home

 Be an Entrepreneur!

 Looking for summer jobs for teenagers - ones where you call the shots and have more control over the hours?
 Not interested in working for someone else?
 Or just wanting to use this as a time to explore a business idea?
-Working for yourself has a number of advantages - if you are self-motivated and willing to make it work.
-Here are some suggestions that focus on outdoor work since it has some of the best opportunities in the summertime.

 Best self-employed summer jobs for teenagers

 • Summertime special kids' afternoons or nights.
 Plan weekly or twice-monthly nights for groups of kids (5-10 depending on age and activity) to give parents a break.
 Have a theme (crafts, easy recipes, water fun) and be sure to stick to your planned nights.
 Parents will appreciate having a babysitter without having to book an appointment.
-And you have the ability to make it work in your schedule.

 • Party planner/organizer.
 Party planning - from beginning to end - can take loads of time.
 Time that working adults or parents with children around all of the time may not have.
 Offer party planning services that fit your customers' needs: invitation addressing and sending; party set up; serving assistance; and clean up.
 Be sure to focus on those things that you can do well - and not offer those that you can't.
 For instance, don't include cake decorating if you don't have experience.